Mediterranean Turkey, Turkey: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Be sure to find the right kind.
-Most adapters available online are simply plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. Make sure to choose the necessary type.
+Many adapters for sale now are just plugs and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most locations.

 Power bank for devices